Platinum Megamix

-"Platinum Megamix" is a megamix by British group Steps, released on 3 June 2022 as a non-album single and in promotion of their forthcoming compilation album, Platinum Collection, scheduled for release on 19 August 2022.
+"Platinum Megamix" is a megamix by British group Steps, released on 3 June 2022 as a non-album single and in promotion of their forthcoming compilation album, Platinum Collection, released on 19 August 2022.
 The group appeared on BBC's The One Show on 1 June 2022 to announce the release of the album and the single.

 Music video

 The music video was released on 1 June 2022.
 It features a set of computer-generated dioramas patterned after, and featuring "screens" playing scenes from, the music videos of the songs featured in the mix.
 The video also cuts to full-screen clips from some of the videos it features (denoted with an asterisk in the list below).